 - If you have any reservations about how the new working pattern will work, such as how well performance might be managed or mentoring of less senior staff, consult and carefully consider at management level how these drawbacks might be minimised and set clear, objective policies and performance targets.
 If you require assistance with the drafting or updating of your policy documents for this purpose, our employment solicitors can help.

 - If you are unsure as to how successful the new working pattern will be, you could trial this for a set period of say three or six months and then consult with employees and, if impacted, with customers.
-This will give the business the opportunity to see whether the new system is working; whether there are minor improvements which can be made; or whether the system does not work and you should revert to the previous pattern of working, before this is rolled out on a more permanent basis.
+This will allow the business to see whether the new system is working; whether there are minor improvements which can be made; or whether the system does not work and you should revert to the previous pattern of working before this is rolled out on a more permanent basis.

 - Consider how compressed hours would be best implemented.
 As discussed above, you may want to seek legal advice on the point of fairness to all employees, and consultation generally about a temporary or permanent change to this aspect of employee contracts of employment.
 We have written an article that offers guidance about changing terms, but for specific advice, please contact our specialist employment solicitors.
 This is particularly important if some employees are in opposition to your plans or if you cannot accommodate the working patterns some employees are requesting.